-

 - Zobacz wszystkie kategorie

-Technological development and changes in the global industry force a constant need to look for new sources of energy.
-When it comes to batteries, the emphasis is now not only on high efficiency, capacity and efficiency, but also on ecology and the ability to work in various conditions.
-Hence, the whole problem comes down to the reconciliation of many factors, and the solutions proposed by the manufacturers focus on delivering specialized devices to the market.
-The electrolyte or the use of substances that, with their properties and parameters, will affect the efficiency of energy sources is also important.
-The breakthrough in this field turned out to be fuel cells, which, as electrochemical devices, allow to obtain electricity and heat from the reactions taking place in them.
-In short: cells convert the chemical energy of fuels such as hydrogen, methane, butane, methanol or gasoline into electricity.
+The technological development and changes in the global industry force the continuous need to search for new energy sources.
+When it comes to batteries, the focus is not only on high efficiency, capacity, or performance but also on ecology and the ability to operate in various conditions.
+Therefore, the problem boils down to balancing many factors, and the solutions proposed by manufacturers focus on delivering specialized devices to the market.
+The electrolyte or the use of substances with properties and parameters that will influence the effectiveness of energy sources is also essential.

-DACPOL, addressing these needs and responding to market expectations, introduced hydrogen-based solutions to its offer, which in the future will be expanded with other energy sources.
-We currently offer PEM fuel cells of various power and installations that are complete power systems including a ventilation system, converter and housing.
+DACPOL, addressing these needs and responding to market expectations, has introduced hydrogen-based solutions into its offer, which will be expanded in the future to include other energy sources.
+Currently, we offer PEM fuel cells of various power ratings, as well as complete power systems containing a ventilation system, converter, and housing.

-It is the simplest (one proton and one electron) and the lightest (14 times lighter than air) chemical element that begins the periodic table, accounting for about three-quarters of the mass of the universe.
-Hydrogen is contained in water that covers about 70% of the Earth's surface, and is also present in all organic matter.
-Hydrogen under normal conditions is a colorless gas, tasteless and odorless, slightly soluble in water (0.021 vol. H2 in 1 vol. H2O at 0°C).
-The low critical temperature of hydrogen (-239.9°C) makes its condensation more difficult than that of air and most other gases.
-The liquefied hydrogen is a colorless liquid with a specific weight of 0.07 g / cm3.
-Due to its low molecular weight (2.0158), hydrogen gas has the lowest specific weight among all gases - 0.08988 g / l at 0°C and 1 atm.
-Compared to gases, it also has a high diffusion rate and is the best heat conductor among them.
-It is a combustible gas, it burns with a clean, carbon-free and soot-free flame.
-In comparison with other popular fuels such as gasoline, methane and propane, hydrogen has a significantly higher calorific value, heat of combustion, ignition energy and flame speed.
+It is the simplest (composed of one proton and one electron) and lightest (14 times lighter than air) chemical element that starts the periodic table and accounts for about three-fourths of the mass of the Universe.
+Hydrogen is contained in water covering about 70% of the Earth's surface, as well as in all organic matter.
+Under normal conditions, hydrogen is a colorless, tasteless, and odorless gas, slightly soluble in water (0.021 vol. H2 in 1 vol. H2O at 0°C).
+The low critical temperature of hydrogen (-239.9°C) makes its liquefaction more difficult than that of air and most other gases.
+Liquefied hydrogen is a colorless liquid with a specific gravity of 0.07 g/cm3.
+Due to its small molecular mass (2.0158), hydrogen gas exhibits the lowest specific gravity among all gases - 0.08988 g/l at 0°C and 1 atm.
+Compared to other gases, it also has a high diffusion speed and is the best thermal conductor among them.
+It is a flammable gas, burning with a clean, carbon- and soot-free flame.
+In comparison with other popular fuels like gasoline, methane, and propane, hydrogen has a clearly higher calorific value, heat of combustion, ignition energy, and flame speed.

 Hydrogen storage